tmcgilchrist/herbage/README.markdown

  * Searchable catalogue of plants
  * Pictures of garden tagged with plant information
  * Individual Plant pages.
- * Map of areas with plantings
+ * Map of areas with plantings.
+ * Customised dashboard with recommendations, upcoming things to do, news feed?
+ * scrap book page with plants, maybe collect plants / pictures u like.
  * Recommendations on plants or feedback on how they are going.
  * Map with flowering slider, showing what will be flowering at particular times so you can plan a garden around it.
  * Intelligent agent to recommend fixes/solutions to common plant issues. ie describe leaf colour, soil condition, etc and come up with some solutions to try.